HugoPhibbs/COSC326_Individual/src/date_parser/README.md

 - Full program specs can be seen in the date_brief.pdf

 # How to Use
+- **IMPORTANT**: Instructions bellow are for running the program from the extracted zip folder.
+- Download the zip folder above, and extract it.
+This is the top level submission directory for the next steps

 ## Using Jar
 - Ensure you are in the top level directory for this submission